-Skills Panorama brings insights on jobs and skills requested in online job vacancies.
-Based on an ongoing Cedefop project, these insights cover 18 European countries.
-More than 38 million of vacancies were collected and analysed, covering period of July 2018 till March 2019.
+Skills Panorama brings insights on jobs and skills requested in online job advertisements.
+Based on an ongoing Cedefop project, these insights cover 28 European countries.
+More than 100 million of job ads were collected and analysed, covering period of July 2018 till September 2020.
 The analysis provides information on most required occupations and skills across European countries and regions based on established international classifications: ISCO-08 for occupations, NUTS-2 for regions, ESCO for skills and NACE rev. 2 for sectors.

 European Skills Index